ehough/psr7/README.md

 ## Implementing stream decorators

-Creating a stream decorator is very easy thanks to the `Hough\Psr7\StreamDecoratorTrait`.
-This trait provides methods that implement `Psr\Http\Message\StreamInterface` by proxying to an underlying stream.
-Just `use` the `StreamDecoratorTrait` and implement your custom methods.
+Creating a stream is very easy thanks to the `Hough\Psr7\StreamDecorator`.
+This class provides methods that implement `Psr\Http\Message\StreamInterface` by proxying to an underlying stream.
+Just `extend` `StreamDecorator` and implement your custom methods.

 For example, let's say we wanted to call a specific function each time the last